scala/docs.scala-lang/_tour/singleton-objects.md

 ## More resources

-* Learn more about Companion objects in [Scala Book](/overviews/scala-book/companion-objects.html)
+* Learn more about Companion objects in the [Scala Book](/overviews/scala-book/companion-objects.html)